Mark Wilson (businessman)

-Mark Andrew Wilson (born 22 August 1966) is a New Zealand businessman, who was appointed the chief executive officer (CEO) of Aviva on 1 January 2013.
-He stood down from his position on 9 October 2018.
+Mark Andrew Wilson (born 22 August 1966) is a New Zealand businessman, who was chief executive officer (CEO) of Aviva from 2013 to 2018.

 Early life and education

 Wilson grew up in Rotorua, New Zealand and was educated at the University of Waikato.

 Career

 Wilson joined National Mutual, an insurance business based in New Zealand in 1987, and progressed through the management structure.
 He became chief executive of AXA Southeast Asia in 2001, chief executive of AXA Hong Kong in 2003 and chief executive of AIA in March 2009.
 He went on to become chief executive officer (CEO) of Aviva on 1 January 2013.
 In March 2018, Wilson was appointed as a non-executive director of BlackRock.

 Wilson was named in the 2016 Debrett's list of Britain's 500 most influential people, a group of individuals who have influenced or made a difference to British society.
 He was included in that year's list for his role in returning the British insurer to profit and finalising the £5.6bn acquisition of Friends Life, the largest takeover in the insurance sector in nearly 15 years.
 The merger turned Aviva into one of the UK's largest investors, managing £300bn-plus in assets.

 In 2016 Wilson was ranked 12th in Bloomberg's evaluation of the world's best value CEOs.
 Bloomberg looked at the pay-for-performance ratio of 100 CEOs at some of the largest companies around the world to see which companies are getting the best value from their CEO.

 Wilson was listed in the 2016 Debrett's 500 List as one Britain's most influential people in finance for returning the insurance multinational to profit and overseeing the Friends Life acquisition.